-- Selected sources discussed in workshop (available on reserve at Special Collection): - O Nora Case, Ten Little Nigger Boys and the Little Nigger Girls (London: Chatto & Windus, 1907). - o N.A., Ten Little Nigger Boys (London: Juvenile Productions, Ltd., 1930). - o N.A., Ten Little Nigger Boys (New York: E.P.
+- Selected sources discussed in workshop (available on reserve at Special Collection): - O Nora Case, Ten Little Nigger Boys and the Little Nigger Girls (London: Chatto & Windus, 1907). - $\circ \quad N.A., \underline{Ten\ Little\ Nigger\ Boys}\ (London: Juvenile\ Productions,\ Ltd.,\ 1930).$ - o N.A., Ten Little Nigger Boys (New York: E.P.
 Dutton, 1890).

-W 2/13 Field Trip to Special Collections.
-Dr. Guerra and Curator Suzan Alteri will meet class on the second floor of Smathers Library East.
-As noted above, you will work in groups for the oral presentation but receive an individual grade for completion of Exercise 5, due M 2/18.
+M 2/17 Field Trip to Special Collections.
+Dr. Guerra and library staff will meet class on the second floor of Smathers Library East.
+As noted above, you will work in groups for the oral presentation but receive an individual grade for completion of Exercise 6, due on the date assigned for your group presentation in class.
 Materials assigned for analysis by group: